There's A Lot That Goes Into Feeling Good.

 It can be hard to plan for or cope with these late effects since they vary from person to person.

-Talk with your health care provider about any health issues you have.
-It may help to keep a record of side effects as they happen to track them and discuss with your provider.
+Talk with your health care team about any health issues you have.
+It may help to keep a record of side effects as they happen so you can track them and discuss them with your provider.
 Although some conditions (such as early menopause) cannot be reversed, the symptoms can be treated.

 Learn about (in alphabetical order):